-Emily Wheater // A while back, when we were fully in lockdown, I watched a debate on the subject of the existence (or not) of ‘the female brain’.
+Emily Wheater // During UK lockdown, I watched a debate on the subject of the existence (or not) of ‘the female brain’.
 In her concluding remarks Gina Rippon (author of The Gendered Brain), after arguing for the motion that ‘there is no such thing as the female brain’, said ‘I think every brain is different from every other brain’.

 This comment struck me as significant, both in being evidently true, but also a little frustrating.
 It is true that our brains, and living beings more widely, are unique, and yet it is also true that there exists much similarity between individuals (something also stressed by all speakers during the debate).
 The need to balance the two truisms that we are all different from one another and, simultaneously, that we have much in common is one that is present within most efforts, scientific, artistic, or philosophical, to understand the human condition.

-The evidence-based medicine paradigm has been extraordinarily successful, and it relies on similarity.
+The evidence-based medicine paradigm has been extraordinarily successful, and it is predicated on this notion of similarity.
 The patient sitting in front of a doctor is unlikely to have been involved in the exact RCT that demonstrated the efficacy of a specific treatment.
-And yet the doctor may still recommend that treatment because, extrapolating from available evidence and applying it to the case before them, the doctor supposes it will help their patient.
+Yet the doctor may still recommend that treatment because, extrapolating from available evidence and applying it to the case before them, the doctor supposes it will help their patient.

 Personalised or precision medicine (PM) has arisen from the advent of genomics and offers a response to this critique of evidence-based medicine.
 The aim of personalised medicine is to provide care and treatment to a patient that is tailored according to that individual’s specific profile of characteristics (such as genetic, biomarker, or psychosocial factors) to maximise therapeutic effect and minimise adverse effects .
 It is sometimes framed as a competing paradigm to evidence-based medicine .
 However, personalised medicine can be viewed more as an extension of the existing paradigm.
 In taking into account genetics and molecular profiling its promise lies in refining the ‘reference groups’ that are so crucial to evidence-based medicine, which in turn enables better prediction for the individual patient .